corrode/corrode.github.io/content/drafts/async.md

 [process-](https://docs.rs/tokio/latest/tokio/process/index.html) and [signal
 handling](https://docs.rs/tokio/latest/tokio/signal/index.html) and
 [more](https://docs.rs/tokio/latest/tokio/#modules).

-Tokio pioneered async Rust and had to explore the design space as it went along.
+That makes it more of a framework for asynchronous programming than just a runtime.

+Partially, this is because Tokio pioneered async Rust and had to explore the design space as it went along.
 And while you could exclusively use the runtime and ignore the rest, it is just easier to just buy into the whole ecosystem.

 My main concern with Tokio is that it makes a lot of assumptions about how async code should be written and where it runs.